 Not only will the snacks and drinks we’ve listed here give you fuel for a busy school day, but you can also feel good consuming them.

-Healthy Snacks for Teachers
+Best Snacks for Teachers

 This list is broken down into two sections: Classic healthy snacks and super snacks that provide that extra-special something, like probiotics, fiber, or protein.